madhawa-se/modern-walk-app/README.md

 - To change the row amount (assuming this refers to the layout or display), further instructions will be added in the future.

+## Note

+Sample logo created using an AI generator.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)